needle-mirror/com.unity.burst/Documentation~/docs/AdvancedUsages.md

 # Dynamic dispatch based on runtime CPU features

-For all `x86`/`x64` CPU desktop platforms, Burst will dispatch jobs to different version compiled by taking into account CPU features available at runtime.
+For all `x86`/`x64` CPU desktop platforms, Burst will dispatch jobs to different versions compiled by taking into account CPU features available at runtime.

-Currently for for `x86` and `x64` CPU, Burst is supporting at runtime only `SSE2` and `SSE4` instruction sets.
+Currently for `x86` and `x64` CPUs, Burst is supporting `SSE2` and `SSE4` instruction sets at runtime only.

-For example, with dynamic CPU dispatch, if your CPU is supports `SSE3` and below, Burst will select `SSE2` automatically.
+For example, with dynamic CPU dispatch, if your CPU supports `SSE3` and below, Burst will select `SSE2` automatically.

 See the table in the section [Burst AOT Requirements](StandalonePlayerSupport.md#burst-aot-requirements) for more details about the supported CPU architectures.